Department of Civil and Environmental Engineering

 • Photo Gallery

-Ir Professor Irene Man Chi Lo, JP
+Ir Professor Irene Man Chi Lo, FHKIE, Academician of EASA, CAP, JP

-Ir Prof. Irene Man Chi Lo, JP
+Ir Prof. Irene Man Chi Lo, JP, PhD

 Chair Professor